davidgundry/MathsForCS/_course/inferential-statistics/hypothesis-testing.md

 <p class="math">\( SD_{pooled} = \sqrt{ \frac{ SD_1^{ 2} + SD_2^{ 2} }{2}} \)</p>

 Write a function in Java that takes two number arrays of equal length and returns _d_.

+You might want to look at my code for calculating standard deviation from the [maths to code lecture](../maths-to-code).

+<iframe height="400px" width="100%" src="https://repl.it/@davidgundry/MathsForCSInferentialStatisticsCohensD?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ---